 Inclusion Training in Intellectual Disability for Educators in Europe

 Throughout the EU, learners with special educational needs/intellectual disabilities are still not achieving or being included in education at all levels according to their potential.
 ITIDE aims to address this deficit by making available outstanding open access, practice-leading training materials on Special Educational Needs and Disability (SEND) to spread accessible, accredited, vocational learning to these groups within EU states and beyond.
-In doing so, we expect to support progress towards the Europe 2020 target of reducing early school leaving.

 2014 – 2017

 Project partners come from six countries across Europe, they include Leeds Beckett University (UK), National Association for Special Educational Needs (NASEN) (UK), Universidad Complutense de Madrid (Spain), Anadolu University (Turkey), The Marie Curie Association (Bulgaria), SINN evaluation (Austria), University of Limerick (Ireland), and ICEP Europe (Ireland).